nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

 - the `created` element SHALL be populated with the date and time the appointment was created.
 - `description` containing a brief description of the appointment.
   - Consumers SHALL impose a character limit of 100 characters for this element.
-  - This element SHALL only contain limited information to support the appointment and SHALL NOT be used for "transfer of care" clinical information.
+  - This element SHALL only contain limited information to support the appointment and SHALL NOT be used for clinical information, such as transfer of care notes or a patient's conditions.

 The following data elements **SHOULD** be included when available:
 - a practitioner `participant` of the appointment.